valeriapolozun/udacity_azure_ml/README.md

 The model performance can be presumably improved if we consider the following possibilities:
 We increase the size of dataset, we test further algorithms and hyperparameters with hyperdrive and/or apply the AutoML best model and try to fine-tune it further with Hyperdrive

+# Delete the compute cluster after use
+From cost efficiency and resource management point of view it is important to delete the compute cluster after the training process is finished.
+This step has been done by using the cpu_cluster.delete() function: